theislab/single-cell-best-practices/jupyter-book/preamble.md

 * Basics R programming.
 Familiarity with control flow and basic data structures suffices.
 If you are new to programming and R we recommend the free [R for data science](https://r4ds.had.co.nz/) book.

 * Basics of biology.
 While we roughly introduce the generation of the data, we will not cover the fundamentals of DNA, RNA and proteins.
-If you are completely new to molecular biology in general, it might be advisable to work through *Molecular Biology of the Cell* by Bruce Alberts et al. To learn more about the most widely used single-cell assays we recommend reading "Comparative Analysis of Single-Cell RNA Sequencing Methods"{cite}`Ziegenhain2017` for an overview of the experimental principles.
-"Power analysis of single-cell RNA-sequencing experiments"{cite}`Svensson2017` is useful to get an intuition for the strengths and weaknesses of the approaches and finally "Benchmarking single-cell RNA-sequencing protocols for cell atlas projects"{cite}`Mereu2020` provides a comparison of the most widely used assays which completes the required background.
+If you are completely new to molecular biology in general, it might be advisable to work through *Molecular Biology of the Cell* by Bruce Alberts et al.

 ## References